david-kudlacek/freeCodeCamp/README.md

 # freeCodeCamp
-My solutions for the freeCodeCamp.org projects required to complete their respective course.
+My solutions for the freeCodeCamp.org projects required to complete their respective course and attain certification.